RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 ## Talks & Call for Proposals

+RustFest Global will feature talks across a wide range of topics, just the same as our in-person events in the past had.
+We will stream all talks and provide a way to interact with the speakers & other attendees.
+Of course the talks will also be recorded and be available after the conference.
 The Call for Participation will be similar to the ones in the previous years, where we will start with a blind phase followed by a second round in which a part of the team will see your names.

 Please note that dropping your name will not help your talk to make the cut.